infinyon/stateful-dataflows-examples/dataflows-inline/openai-callout/README.md

 Before you start:
 * Checkout the [dataflow.yaml](./dataflow.yaml).
-* Make sure to [Install SSDK and start a Fluvio cluster].
+* Make sure to [Install SDF and start a Fluvio cluster].

 ## Running